dataluscorp/browser/toolkit/components/telemetry/docs/collection/events.rst

 Event recording is currently disabled by default for events registered in Events.yaml.
 Dynamically-registered events (those registered using ``registerEvents()``) are enabled by default, and cannot be disabled.
-Privileged add-ons and Firefox code can enable & disable recording events for specific categories using this function.
+Privileged add-ons and Datalus code can enable & disable recording events for specific categories using this function.

 Example: